shadowsocks/shadowsocks-windows/README.md

 ## Development

-1. [Visual Studio 2019] & [.NET Framework 4.7.2 Developer Pack] are required.
+1. Visual Studio 2019 & .NET Framework 4.8 SDK are required.
 2. It is recommended to share your idea on the Issue Board before you start to work, especially for feature development.